Broadleaf Signalgrass Control

 Spreading granules

-• Broadleaf signalgrass will take a bit of persistence in order to completely get rid of it but if you do manage to be successful in removing it, you don't want it to return.
+• Broadleaf signalgrass will take a bit of persistence to get rid of it completely, but if you successfully remove it, you don't want it to return.
 Prevent broadleaf signalgrass from growing with the help of a pre-emergent like Barricade Pre-Emergent Herbicide Prodiamine Granular.
-Depending on your turf grass species, you will want to apply 1.5 to 4 pounds of product per 1,000 square feet.
-After application, water in the product with at least half an inch of water.
+Depending on your turf grass species, you must apply 1.5 to 4 pounds of product per 1,000 square feet.
+After application, water in the product should be at least half an inch.
+An additional application may be made after 6 months for year-round weed prevention.

 Key Takeaways